wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 A given watcher watches every file the said globs cover.
 Whenever some change happened to any of those files, a pre-defined action will be taken to response that change.
-The response, aka the action ,make the watcher meaningful.
+The response, aka the action, makes the watcher meaningful.
 Otherwise, why do we watch a file?

 **_In words, a scope is mapped to an action by a watcher._**